This topic provides answers to frequently asked questions about the backup and restoration features of ApsaraDB PolarDB MySQL-compatible edition.

 Yes, you can customize the names of restored databases or tables.

-- If my cluster does not have a data backup, can I restore the data to a previous point in time?
+- If my cluster does not have a data backup, can I restore the data to a previous point

 No. To restore data to a previous point in time, you must restore the data of a full backup that was created before the specified point in time.
 Then, you must restore the data generated after the backup that was created and before the specified point in time based on the redo logs.